 Congratulations to our Chinese school students, Terence Wang and Caitlyn Ong for winning this year’s minister award.
 Terence won a Highly Commended Award for Excellence in Student Achievement in the senior section.
 Caitlyn won a Commended Award for Excellence in Student Achievement in the junior section.

-The 30th Anniversary Association of the Cherrybrook Chinese Community Association was held at the Castle Terrace Chinese Cuisine in Castle Hill on August 31st.
+The 34th Annual General Meeting of the Cherrybrook Chinese Community Association was held on Wednesday 30th August 2023

 In order to improve the efficiency of managing the Cherrybrook Chinese Community Association Inc., the Management Committee convened on 23 September 2017, have decided that all sub-groups’ (including Seniors Group) activities will now be directly managed, coordinated, organised, facilitated and financed by the Management Committee.